sjyk/Assigment-2022/README.md

-# Assigment-2022
+# Final Project
+In your final project, you will be working with a real dataset of flight arrival and departure times.
+For a couple of reasons (size of the dataset, version control, etc.), you will not be using google collab for this project and will have to develop locally on your own laptop.
+To make this transition as easily as posssible, we have a "Part 0" which walkss you through the setup.
 We expect that you will finish Assignment 0 before Wed.
 November 16th, 2022.
 Please do this as early as possible so that the instructors can help with the setup if needed.

-The full assigment (Assignment 1) will be due **TODO*.
+# Informed Consent
+Your progress on this project will be automatically tracked through github.
+This tracking will log all of the code that your write as well as any output.
+Anonymized versions of this data will be used to further research in data science education in the future by helping us understand where students get stuck.
+If you wish to opt-out of this study, please indicate so when you submit your assignment.
+Opting out means that after this quarter, your data will be expunged from the dataset.
+Note that opting out of this data collection will not affect your grade on this asssignment.
+Furthermore, we will NEVER use this data to adjugate cases of academic dishonesty or plagarism, the only purpose of this data collection is to help future students.

 # Assignment 0: Set-Up
 Follow the set-up guide: https://docs.google.com/document/d/198ZoWgJOX9V8zMjokOZStUYBQPzkEi5q097FOlu4UlI

-# Assignment 1

-To be released on November 16th, 2022.

-# Remove for Assignment 0.
-- TODO: Figure out how well we can predict arrival time or departure time.
-- Departure delay with basic regression:
-- Departure delay with time series information:
-- Arrival delay with basic regression
-- Arrival delay with time series information:

-## Dataset
-**TODO**

-## Task
-You will be predicting flight delays on the previous dataset.
-Given information about the flight before departure time, your task is the predict the departure time delay in minutes (0 if the flight is early).

-You can find information about the columns in [].

-## Submission

-You will be expected to complete test